 Curriculum Maps also speak to the student experience and outcomes of the services institutions provide outside of the classroom.
 Curriculum Maps can also be used in co-curricular mapping or for non-academic programs to show which activities they have that meet their outcomes.
 In the example below, the Library has mapped their activities to their standards.

 This can be a useful roadmap to help non-academic departments or offices navigate the assessment process.
 They can see what their goals are for students and how they help support them as part of the institution.

 Some institutions also use it to track progress of their strategic planning goals by listing years on the grid and using the legend to show the level of completion of the goal for that year.

 Institutional use of curriculum maps allow faculty, administrators and other stakeholders to see the bigger picture of assessment activity and the alignment of assessment efforts across campus, in order to identify gaps and help with planning.

-Overall, customizing curriculum maps can be a fun way to make the assessment process more colorful and more engaging for your faculty and staff.
+Overall, creating a curriculum mapping process that involves customizing curriculum maps can be a fun way to make the assessment process more colorful and more engaging for your faculty and staff.
 It can be used for any set of program outcomes, institutional goals, or accreditation standards for which you need a visual supplement.

 The post The Many Legends of the Curriculum Map: How to Leverage Curriculum Mapping to Meet Your Institution’s Needs appeared first on Watermark.